Janfred/draft-rieckers-radext-rfc6614bis/draft-rieckers-radext-rfc6614bis.md

 * Support for TLS 1.2 {{!RFC5246}} is REQUIRED, support for TLS 1.3 {{!RFC8446}} is RECOMMENDED.
   RADIUS/TLS nodes MUST NOT negotiate TLS versions prior to TLS 1.2.
-* Support for certificate-based mutual authentication is REQUIRED.[^1]{:jf}
-* Negotiation of mutual authentication is REQUIRED.[^2]{:jf}
 * The RADIUS/TLS nodes MUST NOT offer or negotiate cipher suites which do not provide confidentiality and integrity protection.
 * The RADIUS/TLS nodes MUST NOT negotiate compression.
 * When using TLS 1.3, RADIUS/TLS nodes MUST NOT use early data ({{RFC8446}}, Section 2.3)
-* RADIUS/TLS nodes SHOULD support TLS-PSK mutual authentication {{!RFC4279}}
 * RADIUS/TLS implementations MUST, at minimum, support negotiation of the TLS_RSA_WITH_AES_128_CBC_SHA cipher suite and SHOULD follow the recommendations for supported cipher suites in {{RFC9325}}, Section 4.
 * In addition, RADIUS/TLS implementations MUST support negotiation of the mandatory-to-implement cipher suites required by the versions of TLS they support.

-[^1]: To me, it is not exactly clear if RADIUS/TLS implementations only need to support it or if the nodes actually need to do it (e.g. if it is allowed to configure a client to accept anonymous clients)
-[^2]: Same comment as before.

 Details for peer authentication are described in {{TLSPeerAuth}}.